PharmCat/ClinicalTrialUtilities.jl/docs/src/index.md

 ## Description

-The package is designed to perform calculations related to the planning and analysis of the results of clinical trials.
-The package includes the basic functions described below, as well as a few modules to perform specific calculations.
+The package is designed to perform calculations related to the planning of clinical trials.
 ## Installation
 ```
 using Pkg; Pkg.add("ClinicalTrialUtilities");